321hendrik/noSeparator/README.md

 ### noSeparator.hideTableRowSeparator(TableView)

-Removes the row separators from the given TableView.
+Hides the row separators from the given TableView.

 ## Usage